localz/Spotz-Push-Android-SDK/README.md

   2. Import the project:

     If you're using **Android Studio**, simply 'Open' the project.

-  3. Create a Spotz Push organisation and application via the [Spotz Push Console](https://spotz-push.localz.io/#/login).

-  4. Log into the [Google Developer Console](https://console.developers.google.com/project) and ensure to have a project created.
+  3. Log into the [Google Developer Console](https://console.developers.google.com/project) and ensure to have a project created with the package name of `com.sample.spotzpush`.
 Note the 'Project Number' on the overview screen for the project, and ensure to enable 'Cloud Messaging for Android' on the APIs screen.

+  4. **After enabling Google Cloud Messaging for your Google project**, create an API Key.

+  5. Create your `google-services.json` file by selecting the newly created project and package name at the [Google Services](https://developers.google.com/mobile/add) page, and save this file in the `app/` directory for the sample Android app.

+  6. Sign in and create a Spotz Push `Organisation` and `Application` via the [Spotz Push Console](https://console.localz.io/spotz-push).

+  7. Upload your GCM API key credentials via the `Push Configuration` menu for your Spotz Push Application, and ensure to provide the package name of the sample app (com.sample.spotzpush).

-  5. Insert your Spotz Push application ID and key into the app/build.gradle file - these can be found in the Spotz console under your application and use the Android client key:
+  8. Insert your Spotz Push application ID and key into the app/build.gradle file - these can be found in the `App Settings` -> `App Keys` tab in the console, and use the Android client key:

         ...
         buildConfigField 'String', 'PLAY_PROJECT_ID', '"123456789012"'